StalaK/AdventOfCode2025/README.md

 Written using node.js.

-Execute challenge by updating `index.js` with the day to be run and then run `npm run start` in the terminal.
+Execute challenge by running `npm run day x` in the terminal, where x is the day number to run